wp-media/.github/.github/PULL_REQUEST_TEMPLATE.md

 *Explain how to reproduce the issue (for bugs) or how to trigger the new code.
 You can refer to the GitHub issue or grooming if it is still applicable.*

+### What was tested

+*Describe the scenarios that you tested, and specify if it is automated or manual.
+For manual scenarios, provide a screenshot of the results.*

+### How to test

+*Describe how the PR can be tested so that the validator can be autonomous: environment, dependencies, specific setup, steps to perform, API requests, etc.*

 ## Technical description

 ### Documentation